vvvwo/KSS-ICP/EXE/Readme.txt

 The result is output into a .xyz format file.

 Update:

 2021/09/17 By Dr Chenlei Lv

 Using "start_0.2.bat" to align input point clouds by KSS-ICP Version 0.2.

+2021/10/15 By Dr Chenlei Lv

+Using "start_Cuda.bat" to align input point clouds by KSS-ICP with Cuda acceleration.